shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Stock{-}

 This assessment reports the status of Black Rockfish (*Sebastes melanops*) off Washington state using data through 2022.
-Black Rockfish are also found in California and Oregon waters of the U.S. West Coast, and those are treated in separate area-based stock assessments given different management considerations and exploitation histories as discussed at the pre-stock assessment workshop in February 2023 [@PFMC_dataworkshop_2023].
+Black Rockfish are also found in California and Oregon waters off the U.S. West Coast, and those are treated in separate area-based stock assessments given different management considerations and exploitation histories as discussed at the pre-stock assessment workshop in February 2023 [@PFMC_dataworkshop_2023].
 The biogeographic separation and differing exploitation histories in the populations off Oregon and Washington is believed substantial enough to justify separating those populations into different management units and stock assessments.
 Black Rockfish are also caught from the waters off British Columbia and Alaska.
 The state of Alaska is currently conducting assessments of stock status in Alaskan waters.
-Genetic studies of stock structure indicate fish in Alaska are more differentiated than those along the contiguous west coast of the United States, and that genetic diversity varies in a non-systematic way from California to Oregon [@hess_comparative_2023].
+Genetic studies of stock structure indicate fish in Alaska are more differentiated than those along the contiguous West Coast of the U.S., and that genetic diversity varies in a non-systematic way from California to Oregon [@hess_comparative_2023].

 ## Removals{-}